hermangroup/docs/merchants/getting-started.rst

-If your online store is built on WooCommerce, you can simply install CoinPayments as an additional payment gateway and immediately begin accepting Dash.
+If your online store is built on WooCommerce, you can simply install CoinPayments as an additional payment gateway and immediately begin accepting Historia.
 This guide assumes you have already `installed Wordpress
 <https://codex.wordpress.org/Installing_WordPress>`_, `installed
 WooCommerce <https://docs.woocommerce.com/document/installing-
 uninstalling-woocommerce/>`_ and `created at least one product